melezhik/sparky/README.md

 ---

-If required, one could use nested varibales for template variables as well:
+If required, one could use nested variables for template variables as well:

 `vars.yaml`